Greatest Femmes Fatales in Classic Film Noirby lankalion | created - 11 Apr 2011 | updated - 09 Mar 2015 | Public

 3. Double Indemnity (1944)

-An insurance representative lets himself be talked into a murder/insurance fraud scheme that arouses an insurance investigator's suspicions.
+An insurance representative lets himself be talked into a murder/insurance fraud scheme that arouses the suspicion of an insurance investigator.

 Double Indemnity is a 1944 American film noir, directed by Billy Wilder, co-written by Wilder and Raymond Chandler, and produced by Buddy DeSylva and Joseph Sistrom.
 The script was based on James M. Cain's 1935 novella of the same title which originally appeared as an eight part serial in Liberty magazine.
 The film stars Fred MacMurray as an insurance salesman, Barbara Stanwyck as a provocative housewife who wishes her husband were dead, and Edward G. Robinson as a claims adjuster whose job is to find phony claims.
 The term double indemnity refers to a clause in certain life insurance policies that doubles the payout in cases when death is caused by accidental means.